- Relationship counselling

 - Remote services

-In addition to her counselling experience, Erinn’s career has included sex education with a queer, feminist, sex-positive organization in Eastern Canada; helping Indigenous families address and break the cycles of intergenerational trauma stemming from colonization; and supporting birthing families during pregnancy, labour, birth and postpartum.
-These experiences inform Erinn’s approach to counselling and have left her with the conviction that as human beings, we all carry the seeds of healing and wellness inside of us, even when things feel utterly overwhelming and hopeless; Erinn believes her job is to work together with you to create the right conditions for your specific context so those seeds can find purchase and grow.
+In addition to their counselling experience, Erinn’s career has included sex education with a queer, feminist, sex-positive organization in Eastern Canada; helping Indigenous families address and break the cycles of intergenerational trauma stemming from colonization; and supporting birthing families during pregnancy, labour, birth and postpartum.
+These experiences inform Erinn’s approach to counselling and have left them with the conviction that as human beings, we all carry the seeds of healing and wellness inside of us, even when things feel utterly overwhelming and hopeless; Erinn believes their job is to work together with you to create the right conditions for your specific context so those seeds can find purchase and grow.